aadhilam/k8-networking-calico-containerlab/containerlab/pod-network/README.md

 **1. Dynamic Pod Creation**: Pods are ephemeral and created/destroyed frequently.
 Each new pod requires network connectivity to communicate with other pods, services, and external resources across the cluster.

-**2. Cross-Node Communication**: Pods distributed across different nodes need seamless network connectivity to communicate directly without complex NAT configurations or port mappings.

-**3. Network Isolation**: Each pod gets its own network namespace, providing security isolation while still requiring connectivity mechanisms to bridge between pod and host network namespaces.
+**2. Network Isolation**: Each pod gets its own network namespace, providing security isolation while still requiring connectivity mechanisms to bridge between pod and host network namespaces.

-**4. Service Discovery**: Proper networking enables pods to reach Kubernetes services, DNS resolution, and communicate with other pods regardless of their physical location in the cluster.
+**3. Service Discovery**: Proper networking enables pods to reach Kubernetes services, DNS resolution, and communicate with other pods regardless of their physical location in the cluster.

-**5. Container-to-Container Communication**: Multiple containers within the same pod need to communicate via localhost, requiring proper network namespace sharing and interface management.
+**4. Container-to-Container Communication**: Multiple containers within the same pod need to communicate via localhost, requiring proper network namespace sharing and interface management.

 <mark>Calico provides comprehensive pod networking by creating virtual network interfaces, managing IP address allocation, establishing routing tables, and enabling secure pod-to-pod communication across the entire cluster infrastructure.</mark>